-115.21 1 (a) Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? $\ oxtimes$ Yes $\ oxtimes$ No ne written policy outline the agency's approach to preventing, detecting, and responding all abuse and sexual harassment? $\ oxdot \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ 115.21 1 (b) • • Is the PREA Coordinator position in the upper-level of the agency hierarchy? $\ oxtimes$ Yes $\ oxtimes$ No Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? ⊠ Yes □ No Audito r Overa all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) П Does Not Meet Standard (Requires Corrective Action)
+115.21 1 (a) • he agency have a written policy mandating zero tolerance toward all forms of sexual and sexual harassment? $\ oxtimes$ Yes $\ oxtimes$ No • he written policy outline the agency's approach to preventing, detecting, and responding all abuse and sexual harassment? $\ oxdot \ Yes \ oxdot \ No$ 115.21 1 (b) Has the e agency employed or designated an agency-wide PREA Coordinator? $oxdot$ Yes $oxdot$ No • Is the PREA Coordinator position in the upper-level of the agency hierarchy? $\ oxtimes$ Yes $\ oxtimes$ No • Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? \boxtimes Yes \square No Audito r Overa all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) П Does Not Meet Standard (Requires Corrective Action)